Inappropriate Affect And Mental Health

 Arriving at a diagnosis

-Being officially diagnosed with inappropriate affect requires the skills of a licensed mental health professional.
+If a physical exam is not warranted or physical causes have been ruled out, the next step may be to consult a mental health professional.
 A psychologist or psychiatrist will examine the signs of inappropriate affect to try and diagnose the underlying condition or mental health disorder.
 Depending on which part of the brain is being affected, the severity of the inappropriateness of one's emotions can vary.

-Typically, a mental status examination (MSE) is used by clinicians to examine the mood and affect of an individual and whether it is congruent to reality.
+Typically, a mental status examination (MSE) is used by clinicians to examine the mood and affect of an individual and whether it is congruent with reality.
 The MSE will help the clinician make a diagnosis as to the mental stability of the individual.
 If an individual's mood and affect are thought to be inappropriate, then further examinations will be done to uncover the underlying reason.
 For most, inappropriate affect is rarely a diagnosis that stands alone.

 An example of this process would be using inappropriate affect to uncover a deeper schizoaffective disorder.
 Those with schizoaffective disorder tend to have hallucinations and delusions, and the emotions displayed during episodes are not based in reality.
-The resulting manifestation of inappropriate affect points to a schizoaffective issue, allowing it to now be more effectively treated.
+The resulting manifestation of inappropriate affect points to a schizoaffective issue, allowing it to be more effectively treated.

 Professionals might also consider the pseudobulbar affect when someone is displaying signs of inappropriate affect.
 Those with pseudobulbar affect still display inappropriate emotions but are aware that they are doing so.